-Prerequisites: F600 (Managerial Finance), F650 (Firms and Markets), Registration in The MBA program, Registration in the MFIN Program or enrollment in the Blended-Learning Part-time MBA enrollment is limited to a maximum of 35 students.
+REGISTRATION IN THE MBA PROGRAM OR Registration in the MFin Program OR enrollment in the Blended-Learning Part-time MBA program, enrollment is limited to a maximum of 20 students.

 COURSE DESCRIPTION

 This experiential course, students are introduced to theoretical and empirical issues of different financial instruments, their valuation methodology, and their institutional uses in risk management.
 Market microstructure knowledge provides students guidance in implementing their trading strategies.
 Students can trade money market instruments, bonds, equities, indices, ETFs, currencies, commodities, and their corresponding derivatives; focusing on trading strategies that minimize market exposure through risk management.
 Pedagogically, students are assigned securities and their corresponding derivatives to trade subject to financial markets outlook and their expectations.
 Fictional accounts of one million dollar per currency (Canadian/US) created and evaluated at the end of the course.
 Students select their subgroups that act as individual investment/trading firms.
 Students will supply market reports with buy, hold, and sell recommendations.
 The reports must include the students' outlook for North American Markets and form the basis for the individual reasoning for trading the securities.